MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints.md

-## Confirm access to storage account
+## Task 10: Confirm access to storage account

 1. Once the ContosoWestPrivate VM finishes creating, open the blade for the VM by selecting Go to resource.
 Select the Connect button, then select RDP.
    ![Graphical user interface, application Description automatically generated](../media/private-virtual-machine-connect.png)